 I was only a child in kindergarten when I started wearing my own designs.
 My grandmother's sister was a dressmaker and she always had plenty of beautiful fabrics which I adored.
 She was sewing a lot of baby clothes for me and once I become a slightly bit bigger (around 4 years old) I started picking out the fabrics, I made drawings of clothes I wanted to wear and she sewed them for me.
 Meanwhile my granny was taking care of sewing fashionable clothes for my Barbie dolls after my drawings and orders.

-So apparently I was an annoying baby boss by the age of 4 :D I think this is where It all began.
+I think this is where It all began.

 2. Where did you learnt fashion designing?

-As I had no fashion schools near my town, my mom got a teacher for me to help me learn the basics of sewing and I took all the fashion history related books out from the local library.
+As I had no fashion schools near my town, my mom got a teacher to help me learn the basics of sewing and I took all the fashion history related books out from the local library.
 This is how I started.
 After graduating from an art specialised school, where I learnt as a painteur, I finished an NVQ course of Fashion and Styling in Hungary, meanwhile I spent a summer in the UK working for a fashion designer to get some more insights into the industry.
 After graduation I moved to London in 2012, where I got a job as a wedding dress maker, which allowed me to learn all the technical skills needed to create and sew luxury garments.
 Meanwhile I attended to several online courses and I had an Advanced Diploma from Fashion Designing.

 Mostly I was learning everything by experience.
 I had a lot of unpaid assistant jobs to learn more and I was trying to do as many smaller fashion shows and photoshoots as I could.
 I jumped into the business immediately and I learnt everything along the journey.